bamkfi/bamkfi-rewards-crawler/README.md

 ) ENGINE=InnoDB DEFAULT CHARSET=latin1;
 ```

+- API server
-The API that exposes the data in the tables above does not live within this repo.
+  - Note the API that exposes the data in the tables above does not live within this repo.
 This lives within the "personal_server_url", you will have to create your own implementation to expose the data:

 ```python